 Help for depression is available and it is effective.
-Medications are used to stabilize the patient and ease some of the depression symptoms.
-Then, through therapy and counseling, the individual must learn how to manage their depression and other mental illness, to keep it from controlling their lives any longer.
+Medications are used to stabilize the patient and ease some of the symptoms of depression.
+Then, through therapy and counseling, the individual must learn how to manage their depression recovery and other mental health illness, to keep it from controlling their lives any longer.
 The assistance of a strong support system, either in the form of support groups, solid family connections, or extended counseling, is important for long-term healing.

 Still have questions?

 See how our depression treatment programs can help you stay sober!